-Eva E. Subotnik is an Associate Professor of Law who joined the St. John’s faculty in 2011.
+Eva E. Subotnik is a Professor of Law and Associate Dean for Faculty Scholarship who joined the St. John’s faculty in 2011.
 She teaches Copyright Law, the Introduction to IP Survey, and Trusts & Estates.

 Broadly speaking, Professor Subotnik’s scholarship and research interests focus on issues of artistic intent that arise in the realm of copyright law and policy.
 She also focuses on particular intellectual property issues relating to the medium of photography.
 Professor Subotnik has written about the role of creator and user narratives in the context of originality and fair use determinations and about the intersection of authorship and testamentary intent.
-Her articles have appeared or are forthcoming in several journals, including the Washington Law Review, the Harvard Journal of Law & Technology, the Lewis & Clark Law Review, the Brooklyn Law Review, and the Columbia Journal of Law & the Arts.
+Her articles have appeared or are forthcoming in several journals, including the Notre Dame Law Review, Washington Law Review, Harvard Journal of Law & Technology, Lewis & Clark Law Review, Brooklyn Law Review, and Columbia Journal of Law & the Arts.

 Prior to her appointment at St. John’s, Professor Subotnik was an Intellectual Property Fellow at the Kernochan Center for Law, Media and the Arts at Columbia Law School.
 She practiced law at Debevoise & Plimpton LLP in New York, where she was an associate in both the Corporate and Litigation departments.